North American Electronics Industry Continues to Stall

-U.S. new orders for electronic products tend to lead sales by about one month, which is a negative indicator for the industry's January 2014 results.
-IPC's PCB book-to-bill ratio, which normally leads sales by three to six months, remains low at 0.92 but saw a slight improvement over the previous month.
-It reflects the fact that shipments are growing, but orders are not keeping up.
+U.S. new orders for electronic products tend to lead sales by about one month.
+IPC's PCB book-to-bill ratio, which normally leads sales by three to six months, remains low at 0.95, but is now trending upward.
+It reflects the fact that shipments have outpaced orders in recent months, but orders pulled ahead of shipments in January for the first time in six months.
 Ratios below parity (1.00) indicate lower demand than supply, which may be a precursor of weakening sales growth in the PCB industry.
 The current ratio could indicate that the projected recovery in 2014 may get off to a slow start.

 All data cited in this report are based on rolling averages of the past three months, which smooths out some of the volatility in monthly data to show clearer trends.

 Note on the graph:

 All indices are based on the same baseline of the average month in 2000=100, and reflect a three-month rolling average.